differentpla-net/differentpla-net.github.io/_posts/2007-08-13-debugging-system-processes-without-administrative-privileges-can-it-be-done.md

 I've looking for something more focussed, where I can give myself permission to debug specific service processes.

-If you try attaching to the process from Visual Studio 2005, you get the message <tt>Unable to attach to the process.
-You do not have permission to debug the process.</tt>
+If you try attaching to the process from Visual Studio 2005, you get the message `Unable to attach to the process.
+You do not have permission to debug the process.`

 Using this as a search term mostly brings up people having problems with Windows Vista and UAC.
 I'm running on Windows 2003, so this isn't my problem.
 My problem is that, simply, I _don't_ have permission to debug the process.